50 Mesmerizing Attractions in the Southwest

 39. Hidden Canyon Bowen Loop

 This incredible trail, which is located within the beautiful Tucson mountains, features unending views of the spectacular Saguaro as well as many other forms of desert plant life.
 It’s one of the best places to see bobcats in the wild, especially really early in the morning.
 You must be careful driving near the resort early as they are prone to cross the road quickly.
-Despite the easy nature of the trail, like all other Tucson trails, this one is definitely not recommended in the summer due to the intense heat & lack of shade!
+Despite the easy terrain, hiking this trail is definitely not recommended in the summer due to the intense heat & lack of shade!
+Likewise for all other desert hikes!

 Location: Tucson, Arizona